 Step 2: Determine the Suitability of Specific Employees Interested in Telecommuting

 Once it has been determined that all or some of the role responsibilities can be performed outside of the regular work environment, it must be identified if the employee in this role is compatible to telecommuting.
 This must be considered on a case-by-case basis for current employees and must also be considered when interviewing candidates for vacancies requiring telecommuting as a condition of employment.

 The telecommuting/remote work approval or denial determination is made by the employee’s supervisor.
 This determination should be made from the employee’s submitted telecommuting request based upon the supervisor’s assessment of their suitability for remote work.
-If the employee feels that they need a reasonable accommodation which may include telecommuting as an option, supervisors are encouraged to work with their HRBP, their PREP and the Disabilities in Employment Coordinator to explore options and confirm applicability.
+If the employee feels that they need a reasonable accommodation which may include telecommuting as an option, supervisors are encouraged to work with their HRBP, and the Disabilities in Employment Coordinator, to explore options and confirm applicability.

 The following questions constitute a suitability tool that can be used to support decision-making and may aid in explaining the reasons for or against approving an employee’s telecommuting agreement:

 - Is the job exempt or non-exempt according to the Fair Labor Standards Act (FLSA)?